 13.2 Does this statement contain all business transacted for the reporting entity through its United States Branch on risks wherever located?
-Yes [] No [] 13.3 Have there been any changes made to any of the trust indentures during the year?
-Yes [] No [] 13.4 If answer to (13.3) is yes, has the domiciliary or entry state approved the changes?
-Yes [] No [] N/A [] 14.1 Are the senior officers (principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions) of the reporting entity subject to a code of ethics, which includes the following standards?
-Yes [X] No [] a.
-Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; b.
-Full, fair, accurate, timely and understandable disclosure in the periodic reports required to be filed by the reporting entity; c.
-Compliance with applicable governmental laws, rules and regulations; d.
+Yes [] No []

+13.3 Have there been any changes made to any of the trust indentures during the year?
+Yes [] No []

+13.4 If answer to (13.3) is yes, has the domiciliary or entry state approved the changes?
+Yes [] No [] N/A []

+14.1 Are the senior officers (principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions) of the reporting entity subject to a code of ethics, which includes the following standards?
+Yes [] No [] N/A []

+a.
+Honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships;

+b.
+Full, fair, accurate, timely and understandable disclosure in the periodic reports required to be filed by the reporting entity;

+c.
+Compliance with applicable governmental laws, rules and regulations;

+d.
 The prompt internal reporting of violations to an appropriate person or persons identified in the code; and e.
 Accountability for adherence to the code.

 14.11 If the response to 14.1 is No, please explain:

 14.2 Has the code of ethics for senior managers been amended?
-Yes [X] No [] 14.21 If the response to 14.2 is yes, provide information related to amendment(s).
-Non-material updates to the existing code.
-Amendments include expanding the communications section to cover marketing practices, adding a commitment to ethical marketing, defining intellectual property, and articulating our commitments to human rights, inclusion and diversity.
+Yes [X] No []

+14.21 If the response to 14.2 is yes, provide information related to amendment(s).

+The UHG Code of Conduct was refreshed in 2023 to include an updated letter from the CEO, a letter from the UHG Chief Compliance Officer, add Inclusion as a Core Value as well as our Quality Belief, and add new Q&As on a variety of topics.

 14.3 Have any provisions of the code of ethics been waived for any of the specified officers?
-Yes [] No [X] 14.31 If the response to 14.3 is yes, provide the nature of any waiver(s).
+Yes [] No [X]

+14.31 If the response to 14.3 is yes, provide the nature of any waiver(s).

-ANNUAL STATEMENT FOR THE YEAR 2021 OF THE UnitedHealthcare Community Plan of Ohio, Inc. GENERAL INTERROGATORIES
+ANNUAL STATEMENT FOR THE YEAR 2023 OF THE UnitedHealthcare Community Plan of Ohio, Inc. GENERAL INTERROGATORIES